The carbon nanotube gatemon qubit: Conclusions

 \section{Conclusions}

 In summary, we have demonstrated quantum control of a superconducting qubit made with an ultraclean carbon nanotube-based Josephson junction.
 The nanotube-based gatemon qubit exhibits a voltage tunability of its frequency over more than \SI{4}{GHz} and an anharmonicity up to \SI{200}{MHz}.
 Time-domain measurements establish quantum coherence of the nanotube gatemon, resulting in a coherence (relaxation) time as high as \SI{233}{ns} (\SI{942}{ns}), an improvement by a factor 4~(27) compared to its graphene counterpart~\cite{Wang2019}.
 This suggests that reducing the number of conduction channels effectively suppresses certain decoherence mechanisms, for example the coupling to spurious two-level systems or poisoning of Andreev bound states in the weak link by non-equilibrium quasiparticles~\cite{Zgirski2011,Aumentado2023}.
+Moreover, these coherence times approach the first-generation gatemons that were based on semiconducting nanowires~\cite{Larsen2015}.
+Increasing coherence would require more systematic studies~\cite{Luthi2018,Feldstein-Bofill2024}, a trend that is likely to be followed by nanotube gatemons.
 More generally, these results make our device the most coherent carbon-based qubit ever implemented~\cite{Baydin2022} and the first one to be integrated within a cQED architecture, which opens the way towards long-range coupling mediated by microwave photons.
 This marks a pivotal step towards harnessing single molecules for quantum computing applications.

 Going further, our investigations reveal the critical role of charge noise in limiting coherence, suggesting that optimizing the ratio \(E_J/E_C\) could enhance qubit performance.
 We anticipate substantial improvements in coherence by optimizing microwave engineering of the gatemon environment and by refining nanotube integration in order to minimize disorder.
 The latter could be achieved by employing higher-quality substrates or implementing bottom gates to shield against defects and stray charges.
-These efforts will strengthen the nanotube’s potential as a promising candidate for innovative quantum technologies.
+These efforts will strengthen the nanotube's potential as a promising candidate for innovative quantum technologies.
 Future progress should be achieved by exploring diverse architectures relying on nanotube Josephson junctions, such as fluxonium or Andreev qubits.